lukasoppermann/html5sortable/README.md

 ### Comment on individual lines
 You do not need to comment on everything you do, but if you make a decision that could be confusion or something could be potentially seen as an error (e.g. because it is not the default way or not the most obvious way) please comment on why you did this.
 This prevents people from “fixing” stuff that is not broken and maybe breaking things because of this.

+## Add tests
+Please add tests using mocha and jsdom, to verify & test your changes.
+Make sure to make your test fail first, so you are sure they work.
+Since tests are very important, your PR is going to be failed by coveralls, if you do not include tests.

+If something is hard to test, you probably need to refactor it into multiple small functions.
+This is one of the good effects of testing, it improves your code quality.

+Just add a new `.js` file to the `test` folder, or add a test to one of the files that already exist.

 ## Styleguide